mariotoffia/gogreengrass/README.md

 ## C Runtime

-This is the proffered method to create your go lambdas.
+This is the preferred method to create your go lambdas.
 Use the _sdkc_ package to interact with the lambda runtime and greengrass specific APIs such as local device shadow / secrets manager or publish data on _MQTT_ etc.

 ### Lambda